mcauduro/retail/lab2_analyze_and_visualize/instructions/lab2_analyze_and_visualize.md

     ![Finish](images/glue_8_finish.png)

 12. You will see a success flash message with an option to run the newly created crawler right away.
-DO NOT RUN IT YET! (but, f you already clicked on it, well, no harm)
+DO NOT RUN IT YET! (but, if you already clicked on it, well, no harm)

 ### Step D - Update Glue IAM Role with Permissions to Access S3